Doctor Who missing episodes: The Faceless Ones and The Evil of the Daleks

+In 1975, the Australian Broadcasting Corporation returned all thirteen broadcast prints of The Faceless Ones and The Evil of the Daleks to the BBC to be disposed of.
 In 1982, novice film collector Gordon Hendry purchased 16 mm copies of The Faceless Ones, episode 3, and The Evil of the Daleks, episode 2, from a film fair in Buckingham.
 At that time Hendry was unaware of the episodes' value (only one episode of The Faceless Ones and none of The Evil of the Daleks were known to exist).

 In 1985, a cinema owner in Brighton persuaded Hendry to lend him the films, so as to screen the episodes for profit while the Panopticon VI convention was being held in the town.
 Saied Marham, an associate of Hendry's, visited Panopticon to generate interest in the showing, only to be dismissed as a hoaxster, and the screening did not go ahead.
 So Marham kept the films to himself.

-After the event, Paul Vanezis spent 15 months attempting to retrieve the episodes from Marham.
+After the event, Hendry and Paul Vanezis spent 15 months attempting to retrieve the episodes from Marham.

 Eventually, in 1987, after Vanezis got the episodes back from Marham, a charity fundraising convention called Tellycon aired The Faceless Ones, episode 3, in tribute to the recently deceased Patrick Troughton.
 In the following weeks, Vanezis and Ian Levine negotiated the return of both episodes to the BBC archive.
+Copies were made and the original prints were returned to Hendry.

 The Crusade

-Although the New Zealand Broadcasting Corporation received copies of The Crusade, it never broadcast the story due to a prohibitive rating from the censor board.
-After rejecting the serial, NZBC never returned its film prints to the BBC or actively destroyed them.

-In 1998 collector Bruce Grenville purchased a 16 mm copy of The Crusade episode 1 from a stall at a New Zealand film fair, containing various material previously rescued from a rubbish tip.
-Through a series of chance meetings, the episode eventually was returned to the BBC in January 1999.
+Although the New Zealand Broadcasting Corporation received copies of The Crusade, it never broadcast the story due to a prohibitive rating from censors.
+NZBC never returned its film prints to the BBC and junked them in 1974, along with other episodes of Doctor Who.
+In 1998, film collector Bruce Grenville purchased a 16 mm copy of The Crusade episode 1 from a stall at a New Zealand film fair, containing various material previously rescued from a Wellington rubbish tip.
+Through a series of chance meetings, the episode eventually was loaned to the BBC in January 1999 where a copy was made using D3 videotape.
+The original print was returned to Grenville, who sold it on eBay in January 2000.

 Galaxy 4 and The Underwater Menace

-In 1975, the Australian Broadcasting Corporation returned all eight broadcast prints of Galaxy 4 and The Underwater Menace to the BBC to be disposed of.
-In the mid-1980s, former ITV engineer Terry Burnett purchased episode 3 of Galaxy 4 and episode 2 of The Underwater Menace from another collector, unaware of their value (the only extant episode of the former serial, and one of just two from the latter).
-In December 2011, after a chance encounter with Doctor Who Restoration Team member Ralph Montagu, Burnett returned the episodes to the BBC.
+In 1975, the Australian Broadcasting Corporation returned all eight broadcast prints of Galaxy 4 and The Underwater Menace to the BBC for disposal.
+In the mid-1980s, former ITV engineer Terry Burnett purchased Australian prints of episode 3 of Galaxy 4 and episode 2 of The Underwater Menace from another collector, unaware of their value.
+In October 2011, after a chance encounter with Radio Times' Head of Heritage Ralph Montagu, Burnett returned the episodes to the BBC.
+The discoveries were announced in December.